qkmaxware/Spaceworks/README.md

 1. Materials
 	* Preconfigured test materials
 2. Primitives
-	* C# classes that are ustilized by each of the systems within Spaceworks
+	* C# classes that are utilized by each of the systems within Spaceworks
 3. Scenes
 	* Test scenes for each system
 4. Shaders